 By default, user-created data sources that collect a once-a-day snapshot of the data run aligned with UTC midnight and, when you enable the data source or start the Data Engine, at the interval specified in the data source.
-You can set an execution interval for all data sources.
+You can set a run interval for all data source jobs.
 The default interval is different for each data source, but all are more frequent than once a day.